Why should I go abroad to study global health?

 What coursework is involved if I do go on an international rotation?

 A pre-departure course is located on Angel.
 This course must be completed before your rotation is approved.
-The course includes a Powerpoint, review of the global health safety document, viewing CDC podcasts and completion of the GPI survey.
-When you return, the post rotation requirements on Angel include completing the GPI survey again and answering three essay questions.
-It will cover a wide range of topics from “Defining Culture” to “Staying Healthy and Safe While Abroad.”
+The course includes a Powerpoint, review of the global health safety document, as well as viewing CDC podcasts.
+When you return, you will be required to answer three essay questions on Angel.

 What types of accommodations are available while in the programs?